gvwilson/sdxjs/regex-parser/index.md

 we append the new character to the literal we're building:

 <%- include('/inc/keep.html', {file: 'tokenizer-collapse.js', key: 'combine'}) %>

+We can try this out with a three-line test program:

+<%- include('/inc/multi.html', {pat: 'tokenizer-collapse-example.*', fill: 'js out'}) %>

 This simple tokenizer is readable, efficient, and wrong.
 The problem is that the expression `/ab*/` means "a single `a` followed by zero or more `b`".